lusaxweb/vuesax/docs/components/slider.md

    parameters: Material Icons
    description: Determines the icon displayed when displaying the value.
    default: null
+ - name: icon-pack
+   type: String
+   parameters: Icon Pack Class Name
+   description: Icon Pack to be used.
+If not set, icon will default to Material Icons. ex.
+FA4 uses fa or fas, FA5 uses fas, far, or fal.
+   default: material-icons
  - name: step
    type: Number
    parameters: 1-100